Advanced installation

 Custom Certs

-By default, the SKE Operator and the SKE instance it deploys use cert-manager to manage TLS certificates for their webhooks.
+By default, the SKE Operator and the SKE instance it deploys use cert-manager to manage TLS certificates for their webhooks and metrics server.
 This default setup requires no additional configuration.
 However, if you prefer not to use cert-manager, you can disable it and manually provide your own TLS certificates.

-To disable cert-manager and supply your custom certificates, update your configuration as follows:
+To disable cert-manager and supply your custom certificates, you have two options:

 global: